mathcslearner/mathcslearner/README.md

 I'm passionate about mathematics, data, software and machine learning, especially how these fields intersect together to drive modern technology systems.

-- I'm currently working on: A data analytics platform for soccer clubs
+- I'm currently working on: A semantic book recommender application using ML

 - I'm currently learning about: Supervised Machine Learning, Spring Boot